 Method 3: Using Driver verifier software to confirm if all drivers are running properly

-- Hold the Windows Key and press R and type down verifier
+- Hold the Windows key, press R, and then type ‘verifier.

 - Select create custom settings.